Please, take a seat, Beans . . .

 11. Bread Made from Sprouted Grains

-Bread prepared from organic legumes and grains such as millet, wheat, barley, soybeans, and more, have nutritional and enhanced protein nutrients as compared to usual bread.
+Bread prepared from organic legumes and grains such as millet, wheat, barley, soybeans, and more, have nutritional and enhanced protein nutrients compared to usual bread.

 12. Nuts and Nut Butters